community-libs/vaurien/docs/source/index.rst

 Vaurien comes with a handful of useful :ref:`behaviors` and :ref:`protocols`, but you can create your own ones and plug them in a configuration file.

-In fact that's the best way to create realistic issues.
-Imagine that you have a very specific type of error on your LDAP server everytime your infrastructure is under heavy load.
+In fact, that's the best way to create realistic issues: imagine you have a very specific type of error on your LDAP server everytime your infrastructure is under heavy load.
 You can reproduce this issue in your behavior and make sure your web application behaves as it should.